General Program Questions

 How/when do I apply for financial aid?

 • There is no separate financial application.
-Because we are a highly competitive program, all of our students generally receive funding.
+Because we are a highly competitive program that matches our students directly with a supervisor and lab, all of our students generally receive funding.
 For most of our students, funding generally includes tuition benefits, healthcare, and a stipend.

 Do I need to send financial statements or FAFSA information to you?